section-engineering-education/engineering-education/content/articles/implementing-and-understanding-passwordless-ssh/index.md

 The protocol also frees up the IT department as they will no longer be required to redefine password policies.
 The IT department will also not need to monitor user activity or detect and prevent password leakages.
 #### Disadvantages of Passwordless SSH
 #### 1. Hard to Protect Users after Device Theft
 The authentication keys used to implement passwordless SSH are retained in a device.
 After a device theft, a person can access and use your connection since they have access to your device.
 Some systems that implement passwordless SSH authentication use OTPs mostly sent via SMS.
-Thus, users have to protect their SIM cards and phones.When someone steals your device, they can intercept the OTPs and magic links that authenticate a login session, thus compromising your security.
+Thus, users have to protect their SIM cards and phones.
+When someone steals your device, they can intercept the OTPs and magic links that authenticate a login session, thus compromising your security.

 #### 2. Reluctant Users
 Not many users have embraced passwordless authentication due to security concerns.
 This could be due to ignorance and false assumptions surrounding the technology.
 To most users, the protocol looks like a method that is easy to bypass since there are no passwords involved.
 #### 3. High Cost of Implementation

 There are free software companies that offer free implementation of passwordless SSH.
 But, no one wants to entrust the security of their website or app to free tools.
-Most suppliers who provide services for safely deploying passwordless SSH charge between $25 and $1000 per month.
-Many businesses and organizations choose password-based authentication because they feel it is safe.
+Most suppliers who provide services related to deploying a passwordless SSH protocol to a business charge between $25 and $1000 per month to set up the protocol.
+The cost incurred in hiring a professional to set up the protocol drives many businesses and organizations to opt for password-based authentication because it is cheap and quick to accomplish.
 #### 4. It does not Protect Against Malware
 Some systems that use passwordless SSH authentication require OTPs.
 Malware such as screen readers and keyloggers can intercept OTPs and magic links, thus compromising the security of a system.

 #### Conclusion
 In this article, we understood the basic functioning of the passwordless SSH protocol.
-We looked at its pros and cons and the reasons why it is better than a password-based authentication system. additionally, we gained insights on setting up the passwordless SSH protocol on your local device.
-It should be noted that the passwordless SSH protocol holds an upper advantage over its password based alternative thus its adoption in the techworld will be swift and inevitable.
+We looked at its pros and cons and the reasons why it is better than a password-based authentication system.
+Additionally, we gained insights on setting up the passwordless SSH protocol on your local device.
+You should note that the passwordless SSH protocol holds an upper advantage over its password-based alternative.
+Thus, its adoption in the tech world will be swift and inevitable.

 I hope you enjoyed reading the article.
 All the best!